-A good scone is a treat, and if it's bursting with blueberries so much better, right?
+A good scone is a treat, and if it's bursting with blueberries, it's even better.
 This recipe makes tender, buttery, flaky ones that are fantastic warm with a dollop of butter.
-If you start now and have them ready in an hour!
+If you start now, you can have them ready in an hour!
 The dough can be made ahead and kept unbaked in the freezer for whenever the craving comes.

 Ingredient list